aaronbieber/blog/content/posts/reverse-centaur-salads/index.md

 drop, and punishes them if it is detected that they are *singing* (this is a true story).
 The human is simply doing the things that the machine cannot, and is also under the machine's control in very real ways.

+These folks packing the salads are "in between" because they're reverse-centaurs in the ways that they're doing what the machine cannot (putting a bowl on the conveyor belt, mixing in the dressing), but they're also not behaviorally controlled by the ordering software, or (I presume) punished for singing.

+It still makes me feel kind of weird, though.
+I think what feels weird about it is how these humans are doing things that, for now, only humans can do, but they're doing it in this silent, non-interactive way that wage slaves in factories do.
+They're utilized only for the bare minimum of what they can provide as humans, and otherwise treated as though they are machines.

+These people are employees, though, so at least they have some labor protection, unlike the industries that have been "chickenized;" a term applied to poultry farmers who have no practical control at all over their own operations.
+I would venture to guess that these stores still have managers and that employees have the same limited autonomy as in any fast casual restaurant.

+The Infinite Kitchen has yet to subsume all human management, which sounds like it would be an episode of *Black Mirror* or even *Doctor Who*.

+Still, watching someone stand above the Infinite Kitchen, *feeding it*, while these other two guys silently retrieve its delicious excrement and pack it for me and the others waiting...
+It felt like a bright, fluorescent dystopia.

+Is this innovation?
+Is this the future?
+Or is this a nightmare?
+You tell me.